-- Frank (Anne Frank diarist): Blue House (Reflective Reviewing Ruby) - > Grylls (Bear Grylls adventurer): Green House (Curious, Questioning Quinn) - Malala (Malala Yousafzai Pakistani activist for female education and the youngestever Nobel Prize laureate): Yellow House (Co-operative Caring Craig) - Edison (Thomas Edison Scientist): Red House (Positive Persevering Poppy)
+- > Frank (Anne Frank diarist): Blue House (Reflective Reviewing Ruby) - > Grylls (Bear Grylls adventurer): Green House (Curious, Questioning Quinn) - Malala (Malala Yousafzai Pakistani activist for female education and the youngestever Nobel Prize laureate): Yellow House (Co-operative Caring Craig) - Edison (Thomas Edison Scientist): Red House (Positive Persevering Poppy)

-On display in each classroom is the House point Chart (see appendix 5).
+On display in each classroom is the House point Chart (see appendix 3).
 Children may earn house points for positive behaviour as well as work.

 Each term the winning team has a non-uniform day where they are able to come dressed in the colour of their team and have extra break.
 This can be anything from 1 item of clothing to a full outfit of the colour (hair and make-up being the exceptions!)
-A treat for the overall winning house at the end of the year will be organised by the Headteacher and Senior Teacher.
+A treat for the overall winning house at the end of the year will be organised by the Headteacher and Assistant Headteacher.

 - Star of the Day: For consistent positive attitude to learning and behaviour throughout the day.
 This is not restricted to 1 child per day.
-Those children who earn this accolade will have a raffle ticket which will be entered into a termly draw for a book token for each class (presented in Friday assembly). - Thakeham Super Learning Hero Awards: These characters were designed by children in each of our classes, following class input and staff INSET on the characteristics of effective learning.
+Those children who earn this accolade will have a raffle ticket which will be entered into a termly draw for a book token for each class (presented in Class Reading assembly). - Thakeham Super Learning Hero Awards: These characters were designed by children in each of our classes, following class input and staff INSET on the characteristics of effective learning.
 These link with work by Shirley Clarke (Growth Mindset), Guy Claxton, Chris Quigley (Building Learning Power) and Arthur Costa (Habits of Mind). - The language of these characters is modelled and promoted by all adults in school.
 This is important so the children can thoroughly understand these.
 The awards are not a 'bolt on' certificate, but lie at the heart of enabling individuals to become effective learners.
 Throughout the week children and adults should be actively thinking about and looking for children who display these learning behaviours or 'powers'.
 Each week 1 child in the class is awarded one of the certificates who has shown a particular learning 'power' or behaviour.
-These are awarded in our 'Celebration Assemblies' each week, to which families are invited in - Classteachers keep a record of the children awarded the certificates in their Pupil Pastoral Files, the School Office keep a record as does the Headteacher who records it in the Super Learning Hero Award Book. - Children who have earnt a certificate are invited to 'tea' (squash and biscuits) with the Headteacher on Thursday afternoons from 2.55pm.
-Here children discuss in greater detail why they have been awarded a certificate and how this has helped them.
-Children should bring with them any available relevant work relating to their award and this should also be brought to the Celebration Assembly - Headteacher Award: Once all 4 Super Learning Hero certificates are awarded to a child they will earn a Headteacher's certificate.
-A Headteacher Award can also be given for outstanding work (separate to the hero certificates).

-- Governor Award: These can be gained by earning two HTs award (1 for outstanding work and 1 for gaining all 4 hero certificates). - Community Award: Children can earn this following the Governor Award by completing 4 community tasks/activities in agreement with the Headteacher.
-These may include taking part in a charity event (over and above those that happen in school), a session working alongside children at Thakeham Pre-School, taking part in a school/community event e.g. singing at Sussex Downs Care Home etc. The School Council will work to create a suggested list of such activities and work together to design the certificate.
-These certificates will be presented by a member of Thakeham Parish Council.
+These are awarded in our 'Celebration Assemblies' each week. - Classteachers keep a record of the children awarded the certificates in their Pupil Pastoral Files, and the School Office also keep a record. - Headteacher Award: Once all 4 Super Learning Hero certificates are awarded to a child they will earn a Headteacher's certificate.
+A Headteacher Award can also be given for outstanding work (separate to the hero certificates). - Governor Award: These can be gained by earning two HTs award (1 for outstanding work and 1 for gaining all 4 hero certificates). - Community Award: Children can earn this following the Governor Award by completing 4 community tasks/activities in agreement with the Headteacher.
+These may include taking part in a charity event/task independent of school or participating in a school organised community event.
+The School Council will work to create a suggested list of such activities and work together to design the certificate.
+These certificates will be presented by a member of Thakeham Parish Council/local community wherever possible.

-Super Learning Hero Awards, Headteacher Awards, Governor Awards and Community Awards are all presented in our Celebration Assembly on Mondays.
+Super Learning Hero Awards, Headteacher Awards, Governor Awards and Community Awards are all presented in our Celebration Assemblies.